Be the most effective, efficient, responsive, flexible, and financially sustainable college on campus

 - Dean will solicit advice from unit heads, ADs and shared governance leadership before annual budgeting.

-For an update on this strategic goal, please read Associate Dean Jeffrey Ratje's May 15, 2017 memo, Progress towards financial strategic goal.
+For an update on this strategic intent, please read Associate Dean Jeffrey Ratje's May 15, 2017 memo, Progress towards financial strategic goal.

 Return to -- Strategic Planning